Adjusting the corporate mindset

 Just because it's always been done that way, doesn't mean it can't be changed.

-Personally there is nothing I can do about the way corporates work.
+Personally there is nothing I can do about the way corporate work.
 There are a lot of people involved and possibly a plethora of reasons for why they do things the way they do - that I can't see right now.

 It doesn't mean that I have to always agree with every decision that is made.
 Just because it's always been done that way, doesn't mean it can't be changed.
 Right?

-I know people working at corporates are doing the best that they can and that things can get pretty messy when a lot of people are involved.
+I know people working at corporate are doing the best that they can and that things can get pretty messy when a lot of people are involved.
 Some things end up cumbersome and bloated or go completely overlooked.
 Here's what I would focus on to make a happier space for developers.

 When a developer starts at a corporate, they are going to be overwhelmed.
 This is guaranteed.
 It doesn't matter how many years experience they have, they need to learn everything about the business, products and the people from the ground up.
 This takes a lot of time.